Italy is a biodiversity zone and home to several animal species than any other European country.

 2. Spiders

-Over 40,000 species of spider are currently known, and they can be found on every continent except Antarctica.
-More than 500 species of these spiders are said to exist in Italy.
+Over 40,000 spider species are currently known and can be found on every continent except Antarctica.

 However, while their bites are painful, spider bite fatalities are extremely rare in Italy.

 Spiders come in different shapes and sizes, each with unique looks and characteristics.
-Let’s briefly examine these 3 species of poisonous spiders in Italy.

 a.
 The Mediterranean Black Widow Spider

-Mediterranean Black Widow spider is known as Latrodectus tredecimguttatus scientifically but goes by the local name “Malmignatta.”
+Mediterranean Black Widow spider is known as Latrodectus tredecimguttatus scientifically but goes by the local name “Malmignatta.

 The spider can be found in warmer climates in rural locations and farm fields.